cardanoapi/autonomous-agents/README.md

 ### Using Docker

-Before running whole service locally using docker you need to add few of the environment variables on file `docker-compose.dev.yml`
+Before running whole service locally using docker you need to create a `.env` and `.env.dbsync` file from `.env.example` and `.env.dbsync.example` respectively to add environment variables.
+Below are some of the descriptions of the environment variables.

+**Changes to be made in `.env` file**

-##### api
+##### api and manager
+- KAFKA_PREFIX
+  - prefix for kafka topic
 - AGENT_MNEMONIC
   - Add seed phrase to generate wallet

 ##### agent_manager